codefellows-seattle-javascript-401d22/02-tools-and-context/lab-taylor/README.md

 ### Map

-This function takes two arguments, an array and a callback, runs the callback against each value in the array, and returns an array of the new values.
+The `fp.map` function takes two arguments, an array and a callback, runs the callback against each value in the array, and returns an array of the new values.

 ```
 exports.map = function(collection, callback) {